Certificate in Leadership and Applied Public Affairs

 Students who successfully complete their courses and field placement will receive a Certificate in Leadership and Applied Public Affairs.

 LLC students take three interdisciplinary, interactive courses.
 The course offerings enable you to learn about leadership, public policy, ethics, and contemporary culture.
-You benefit from the insight of guest speakers who are leaders in government and public policy.
+You benefit from the insight of guest speakers who are leaders in their fields.
 The courses offer a strong conceptual framework for the practical realities students encounter in their field placements.

 You will complete 15 semester hours in total: three academic courses totaling nine semester hours and an field placement totaling six semester hours.